rich00feld/RestoratiON/README.md

 6. Open `app.R` in RStudio and click **Run App** in the top-right of the script pane.

-   _Screenshot placeholder — add your image file and adjust the path:_
    `![Run App button](docs/images/run-app.png)`

 When the app first runs, it may take a while to install dependent packages.
 This happens only once per installation.